 For starters, your U.S. employer must have an affiliate, subsidiary, or other similarly related company or organization in another country.
 Because the corporate structures favored by Mexican companies do not often match the U.S. definitions of "affiliate," "subsidiary," or other corporate relationship, you could encounter difficulty in proving that your Mexican employer abroad qualifies.

 You must be able to show that you worked in that related company or organization abroad for at least one year within the last three years.
 Also, your employment abroad must have been in a specific capacity, either as a manager or executive or as a "specialized knowledge" worker.
 The L-1 is a much more complicated program; contact an immigration attorney if you think you might qualify.

-Thanks to the North American Free Trade Agreement (NAFTA), Mexican citizens may apply for E-1 treaty trader or E-2 treaty investor status, both of which benefit from some recognition of dual intent, although not as explicitly recognized as the dual intent for H and L visas.
+Thanks to the North American Free Trade Agreement (NAFTA; later renegotiated as the United States-Mexico-Canada Agreement, or USMCA), Mexican citizens may apply for E-1 treaty trader or E-2 treaty investor status, both of which benefit from some recognition of dual intent, although not as explicitly recognized as the dual intent for H and L visas.

 The E-1 program requires that your U.S. employer will be engaged in substantial trade with a country that is party to a trade agreement with the United States.
 Because Mexico and the U.S. are partners under the NAFTA, if your employer does significant commerce with Mexican entities, you might qualify for the E-1 program.

 Similarly, the E-2 treaty investor status permits a citizen from a trade partner country to enter the U.S. to manage substantial investments out of his or her own personal assets.
 For example, a Mexican citizen who wishes to invest a substantial amount of money to expand a U.S. business may qualify for the E-2 program.